 Perhaps the one glaring pain point is a lack of ports.
 The MacBook Pro M1 only has two Thunderbolt 3 ports plus an audio jack.
 As long as you don't mind springing for an adaptor to hook up your monitor or other hardware, the MacBook Pro M1 is well worth the investment for creative professionals.

-For anyone who prefers a laptop workflow but also demands maximum screen size, the 16-inch MacBook Pro, launched in 2019, is a solid option.
-Superseding the old 15-inch model (which you can still find for sale if you fancy a bargain and aren't worried about that extra inch), it's an all-around creative powerhouse that can cope with heavyweight tasks in its more high-end (and expensive) configurations.
+For anyone who prefers a laptop workflow but also demands maximum screen size, the 16-inch MacBook Pro, launched in 2019, is still a solid option.
+It's an all-around creative powerhouse that can cope with heavyweight tasks in its more high-end (and expensive) configurations.

-Its 16-inch Retina display is to die for and the keyboard, with scissor switches instead of the unreliable butterfly switches in previous models, is a huge improvement.
-The only issue is the price; even if you find a discount, you're still going to end up paying a lot for this 16-incher, in which case you might prefer to settle for the much more reasonable 13-inch model.
+Its 16in Retina display is to die for and the keyboard, with scissor switches instead of the unreliable butterfly switches in previous models, is a huge improvement.
+The only issue is the price; even if you find a discount, you're still going to end up paying a lot for this 16-incher, in which case you might prefer to settle for the much more reasonable 13in model.

 Best Apple deals: iMac